-Curious about it, I asked Steve to share the story.
+Curious about the video, I asked Steve to share more details (below).

 If I get any time between or during client projects I like to create animations that are just for “education’s sake.”
 Previously I’ve created explainers similar to this one on HTML5 and Geothermal Heating.
 Designer friends of mine Jacqui Oakley and Jamie Lawson suggested I do one about spec work, being a subject they felt they always needed to explain to others.
 I had them over for dinner and it went from there.